sagemath/trac_to_gh/Issue 6547.md

 # Issue 6547: deprecate the use of all.py instead of __init__.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6547

 Original creator: malb